josiahcoad/alphasort/README.md

 - to your pre-commit
 - to your CI checks

+### Argcomplete
+This project is equiped with argcomplete which you can enable via running this:

+`eval "$(register-python-argcomplete alphasort)"`

 ### P.S.
 This is inspired by other such macros like:
 ```